Positive feedback: Overview

-Positive feedback enhances or amplifies an effect by it having an influence on the process which gave rise to it.
+Positive feedback enhances or amplifies an effect by it having an influence on the process that gave rise to it.
 For example, when part of an electronic output signal returns to the input, and is in phase with it, the system gain is increased.
 The feedback from the outcome to the originating process can be direct, or it can be via other state variables.
 Such systems can give rich qualitative behaviors, but whether the feedback is instantaneously positive or negative in sign has an extremely important influence on the results.
 Positive feedback reinforces and negative feedback moderates the original process.
 Positive and negative in this sense refer to loop gains greater than or less than zero, and do not imply any value judgements as to the desirability of the outcomes or effects.
 A key feature of positive feedback is thus that small disturbances get bigger.
-When a change occurs in a system, positive feedback causes further change, in the same direction.
+When a change occurs in a system, positive feedback causes further change in the same direction.